swiftlang/swift/docs/LibraryEvolution.rst

 - A ``final`` override of a member may *not* be removed, even if the type matches exactly; existing clients may be performing a direct call to the implementation instead of using dynamic dispatch.
-- It is not safe to add or remove ``mutating`` or ``nonmutating`` from a member or accessor within a class.
-These modifiers are not `versioned attributes
-  <versioned attribute>` and as such there is no safety guarantee for a client
-  deploying against an earlier version of the library.
 - ``@objc`` and ``@nonobjc`` may not be added to or removed from the class or any existing members.
 - ``@NSManaged`` may not be added to or removed from any existing members.